 With this build, our goal is to provide the best gaming PC build under $1000.

 Now that you’ve entered this price range, you aren’t compromising on any level of performance.
+You’re out from the mid range gaming PC category and officially in the premium category.
 This is where you easily max out every title at 1080p.
 You’ll also start pushing for 1440p resolutions and still get a solid 60FPS by smartly adjusting some in-game settings.

 This is also where even more high-end tasks, like streaming and Virtual Reality, become possibilities, too.

 Are you ready to feast your eyes with the best gaming PC build in this price range?
 Read on!

 The best gaming PC in 2018 that cost under $1000 boasts all the power and performance that you’d expect from a build you’re spending this much money on.
 There won’t be any compromise in this build because every.title.is.playable.

 Let’s see where we decided to place that.

 No Compromises.
 When you’re working under a budget for performance-oriented reasons, you often find yourself making various compromises to get the best for your money.
 Not so here- value can be maintained without compromising on any part of the build or its capabilities, allowing the full range of PC gaming to be experienced with this one machine.

 Overclocking Capabilities.
 Being able to overclock your processor and GPU is a vital part of extending the life of your build and providing more user options.
 While we don’t dive deep into that kind of thing here, the hardware we’ve chosen is ready for you to squeeze more out of it should you want to.